Tcl CFFI package (v2.0b1)

 In the case of in parameters, at the time of calling the function the argument must be specified as a Tcl value even when the byref annotation is present.
 The passing through a pointer to the reference is implicit.

 Parameters that are out or inout are always passed by reference irrespective of whether the byref annotation is present or not.
 The argument to the function must be specified as the name of a variable in the caller's context.
 For inout parameters, the variable must exist and contain a valid value for the parameter type.
 For out parameters, the variable need not exist.
 In both cases, on return from the function the output value stored in the parameter by the function will be stored in the variable.
-Note that inout cannot be used with string and unistring types while neither out nor inout can be used with binary.
+Note that inout cannot be used with string, unistring and winstring types while neither out nor inout can be used with binary.

 There are some subtleties with respect to error handling that are relevant to output parameters and must be accounted for in declarations.
 See Errors and output parameters for more on this.